CoreyThuro/RB-TT/README.md

 Optional but recommended:

-- VS Code + Lean 4 extension for interactive exploration.
+- VS Code + Lean 4 extension.

 ### Clone and build